Warehouse Management System

 2023-2024

-I successfully maximized workflow speed, at global scale
+I successfully increased efficiency at global scale

 Workflow efficiency increased